savyaaryal/savyaaryal/README.md

+### Welcome in my profile
 # Hello Pretty Strangers
 # from Savya Aryal

 - 👋 Hi, I’m savya aryal
-- 👀 I’m interested in programming
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning bacholar fouth sem
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Web Development Projects.
 - 📫 How to reach me ...

 <!---